What is the Handi-Van Program?

 If an individual is determined eligible, a photo identification card is issued.
 This can be done two ways.

-- The individual can bring the completed applications to the League office where staff will take a picture and issue a card immediately.
+- The individual can bring the completed applications to the League of Human Dignity office where staff will take a picture and issue a card immediately.

 - Registration can be done by mail.
-The individual would simply mail the completed application and a small photo that can actually be put on the ID card.
+The individual would simply mail the completed application and a small photo that can can be used on the ID card.
 (The photo needs to be smaller than 1 inch by 1 inch.)
 An ID card and program information will then be mailed to the individual.

-Applicants may download an Application Form online, to be filled out and printed.
+Applicants may download an application form online, to be filled out and printed.
 The final page of the online form is to be completed by the applicant's physician.
-Both forms are to be delivered or mailed to the League Office (Address is on Registration Page).
+Both forms are to be delivered or mailed to the League Office

 What is the difference between unconditional and conditional cards?